scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/scottie-week-one-2022-power-rankings/index.md

 >Jimbo will never be that guy.
 He's gonna win games this year for sure.
 Wouldn't even be surprised if we upset Bama again after the weakness they showed today.
 But he showed he'll never be able to put together an entire season.
 We'll get some highlight wins once or twice a year for the next eight years or however long he's here.
 Maybe an NY6 bowl game every few years.
 But he's never going to be able to put together a season that competes for a natty.
 The only reason he could do it at FSU was because he snuck in before Clemson rose up and had a Heisman winner push him through the playoffs.
 None of that will happen for him at A&M. We'll end up 8-4 again this year, and that's that.

 Between Texas A&M's seven (7) offensive points against a Sun Belt team and this atrocious fantasy performance, the kind of football that Callen watched this weekend belongs on the History Channel.
-However, I think that some key pieces had an uncharacteristic terrible week.
+However, some key pieces had an uncharacteristic terrible week.
 I expect this team to trend up when Austin Ekeler and Aaron Jones return to their usual selves.

 | Name             | Team    | Depth |
 | ---------------- | ------- | ----- |